-Given all the activities available on site at Kamp Koren and everything there is to do in the town of Kobarid, we recommend spending at least 3-4 days enjoying the area.
+Given all the activities available on-site at Kamp Koren and everything there is to do in the town of Kobarid, we recommend spending at least 3-4 days enjoying the area.

 Hotel St. Daniel, Stanjel, Karst Region

-Aside from comfortable rooms and a relaxing atmosphere, Hotel St. Daniel operates a fantastic restaurant, that in and of itself is worth a visit to this incredible spot in the Karst Region of Slovenia.
+Aside from comfortable rooms and a relaxing atmosphere, Hotel St. Daniel operates a fantastic restaurant that in and of itself is worth a visit to this incredible spot in the Karst Region of Slovenia.
 The owners, Nina and Miran, put a strong focus on organically grown and naturally ripened local foods, which makes the food served at their restaurant taste absolutely phenomenal!

-A stay at Hotel St Daniel is often a truly holistic approach, that allows guests to have a naturopathic consultation and a unique diet included in their stay, making it, in our opinion, one of the best hotels in Slovenia.
+A stay at Hotel St Daniel is often a truly holistic approach that allows guests to have a naturopathic consultation and a unique diet included in their stay, making it, in our opinion, one of the best hotels in Slovenia.

 Slovenian Istria Houses (Hiške Slovenske Istre)

 What sets this hotel apart from the rest is the unique set up of their cabins, which allow guests to appreciate local traditions and cultural quirks specific to Slovenian Istria region.
-You can choose to stay in a cabin honouring the milk lady, the bread lady or the egg lady.
+You can choose to stay in a cabin honoring the milk lady, the bread lady, or the egg lady.
 It was these unique cabin designs that won this property a number of Sustainability and Innovation Awards.

 Another highlight of our stay was a chance to sample some local produce and a delightful Istrian Breakfast Experience, with a variety of local produce sourced from providers that morning.

-All of these properties are doing wonderful work to care for the environment and support the communities they belong to and thus they get our highest stamp of approval.
-We loved our stay at each one of these eco hotels in Slovenia and hope that you too will choose to stay here during your visit to Slovenia!
+All of these properties are doing wonderful work to care for the environment and support the communities they belong to, and thus, they get our highest stamp of approval.
+We loved our stay at each one of these eco hotels in Slovenia and hope that you, too, will choose to stay here during your visit to Slovenia!

 Do you know any other great eco-hotels in Slovenia to add to this list?
 Please let us know in the comments section below!